wp-cool-tools/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 6.10.1 =
+* added output title on single icons to get a tooltip on hover

 = 6.10.0 =
 * added option to disable rel="nofollow" for individual contact bar links